Mortgage Loan Originator: Maintain Your License

 Is Real Estate Institute an NMLS-approved provider?

 Yes.
 The Real Estate Institute is an NMLS-Approved Course Provider, #1400102 We offer NMLS-approved pre-license and continuing education programs.
-We also offer SAFE test preparation courses to prepare loan originators for the mandatory national licensing test.
+We also offer a SAFE test preparation course to prepare loan originators for the mandatory National exam.

 What is the SAFE Act?

 The Secure and Fair Enforcement in Mortgage Licensing Act was signed into law on June 30, 2008 as part of the Housing and Economic Recovery Act (HERA).
 The intent of the SAFE Act is to increase uniformity in licensing requirements, reduce regulatory burden, enhance consumer protection, and reduce fraud in the mortgage industry.